 This post contains affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.

 You can find matcha body scrub options at your local health and beauty store but they tend to be on the expensive side.
 Looking for a better option?
 Make your own!
 It’s super quick, easy, and best of all, affordable.

-- One measuring cup (250 gr) granulated white sugar
+- one measuring cup (250 gr) of granulated white sugar

 - 1/2 measuring cup (125 gr) of coconut oil or any oil you like